Davis Therapist and Relationship Consultant for Ethical Non-Monogamy

 For several years, I’ve focused my helping services on the cultivation of more satisfying and empowered relationships – romantic, sexual, and platonic.
 Through my own personal journey with relationships, I broke free from the monogamous script that did not work for me.
 Love and intimate connection exists in abundance.
 Exclusivity is not a requirement for strong commitment to a relationship.

-Below, I have taken a risk to be more revealing about my experience with monogamy and opening up to a non-monogamy.
+Below, I have taken a risk to be more revealing about my experience with monogamy and opening up to non-monogamy.

 Self-Disclosure: My Journey